tbergman/gltd-common/README.md

 Because we haven't tackled media management in a comprehensive way, this repo does not work as an actual package but for the time being as a submodule to be embedded into the directory structure of a gltd site.

-Becase we haven't tackled media management in a comprehensive way, this repo also requires `git-lfs` for the `assets` dir.
+Because we haven't tackled media management in a comprehensive way, this repo also requires `git-lfs` for the `assets` dir.

+To step out of this way of doing things, we will first need to actually migrate all fifteen.pm assets into this repo.
+Then we can more comprehensively manage data across globally.ltd and fifteen.pm.